 Prevention steps

-- Be aware of and follow the Operating Regulations pertaining to your sector and card networks you are dealing with.
+- Be aware of and follow the Operating Regulations relevant to your sector and card networks you are dealing with.

 - Provide requested documentation promptly to avoid Dispute Compliance claims.